UnitedEffects/ueauth/README.md

 If you wish to disable notifications, you can simply send "enabled": false, to the same endpoint and this registered client will be erased.

 Now Auth Group owners can enable their own notifications.
-If they do so, this will result in a POST http request to the notifications url specified in your enabling request for the following interactions:
+If they do so, this will result in a POST http request to the notifications url specified in your enabling request for the following interactions (notification types):

-* general (optional - will work without successful notification depending on config and store the notification for 30 days)
+* **general** - Optional: Will work without successful notification depending on config and store the notification for 30 days
-* invite (optional - will work without successful notification depending on config and store the notification for 30 days)
+* **invite** - Optional: Will work without successful notification depending on config and store the notification for 30 days
-* forgotPassword (plugin required)
+* **forgotPassword** - Plugin Required and must succeed
-* verify (plugin required)
+* **verify** - Plugin Required and must succeed
-* passwordless access (plugin required)
+* **passwordless** - Plugin Required and must succeed

 To update an authGroup configuration, use the PATCH /group/id endpoint: